 Can you freeze fresh vegetables without blanching?

-You can but that doesn’t mean you should.
-Without blanching, it is very difficult for vegetables and fruits to retain their flavor and texture.
-In general, you will need to blanch most vegetables and several fruits to freeze with best results.
-However, there are some fruits and vegetables that do not require blanching, including berries, banana and several vegetables.
+You can, but that doesn’t mean you should.
+Blanching makes it easier for vegetables and fruits to retain their flavor and texture.
+You must blanch most vegetables and fruits to freeze for the best results.
+However, some fruits and vegetables, including berries, bananas, and several vegetables, do not require blanching.

 How to Freeze Fruits